Introduction to CEO Compensation

 In some cases, financial services CEOs may be offered large equity stakes in the company as part of their compensation package.

-According to a 2024 report, CEOs of large public companies saw major increases in executive compensation and earned an average base salary of $2 million in 2024.
+According to a 2025 report, CEOs of large public companies saw major increases in executive compensation and earned an average base salary of $2 million in 2025.
+Additionally, regulatory requirements under the Dodd-Frank Act mandate that public companies disclose the ratio of CEO compensation to the median compensation of all employees, emphasizing the importance of transparency in executive pay structures.

 Those at midsize firms averaged a base salary of about $1.15 million, and CEOs of smaller companies earned an average base salary of around $850,000.